aws-samples/eks-workshop-v2/website/docs/introduction/helm/index.md

 ## Installing a Helm chart

-Lets install an NGINX server in our EKS cluster using the Helm chart we found above.
+Let's install an NGINX server in our EKS cluster using the Helm chart we found above.
 When you install a chart using the Helm package manager, it creates a new **release** for that chart.
 Each release is tracked by Helm and can be upgraded, rolled back, or uninstalled independently from other releases.

 ```bash
 $ echo $NGINX_CHART_VERSION